sidliu2000/samsung-galaxy-chromebook/README.md

 # samsung-galaxy-chromebook

-1) Specifications

 Samsung Galaxy Chromebook is a great performmance laptop, comparable to other capable Windows laptop.
 The specs are impressive.
-That's why I couldn't resist the bargain when I saw Best Buy had a practically new one for sale for $450.
+That's why I couldn't resist the bargain when I saw Best Buy had a practically new one for sale for $450 (just the laptop and charger).

+1) <b>Specifications</b>

 Processor / Chipset